KNMD-TV

-KNMD-TV, virtual channel 5 (VHF digital channel 8), is an ATSC 3.0 Public Broadcasting Service (PBS) member television station serving Albuquerque, New Mexico, United States that is licensed to the capital city of Santa Fe.
+KNMD-TV (channel 5) is an ATSC 3.0 PBS member television station licensed to Santa Fe, New Mexico, United States, serving the Albuquerque area.
 Owned by the University of New Mexico, it is a sister station to Albuquerque-licensed KNME-TV (channel 5).
-Both stations share studios on UNM's North Campus on University Boulevard Northeast in Albuquerque, while KNMD-TV's transmitter is located atop Sandia Crest.
+The two stations share studios on UNM's North Campus on University Boulevard Northeast in Albuquerque; KNMD-TV's transmitter is located atop Sandia Crest.

 History

-KNMD began broadcasting in late 2004 at 200 watts on VHF channel 9.
+KNMD began broadcasting in late 2004 on VHF channel 9.
 It was launched as an exclusively digital television station and is the first and only station in the Albuquerque market to have never broadcast in analog.

 Signal issues

 Broadcasting at only 200 watts, KNMD's signal was sometimes hard to pick up in many areas without pixelation and choppy sound.
-KNMD was not licensed as a low-powered TV station but originally used low power because of interference issues with KCHF which broadcasts its digital signal on channel 10 from a site near Los Alamos, New Mexico.
+KNMD was not licensed as a low-power TV station but originally used low power because of interference issues with KCHF which broadcast its digital signal on channel 10 from a site near Los Alamos, New Mexico.
 KNMD filed an application with the FCC in 2009 to move transmission frequency to channel 8 and increase power to 5.14 kW in order to improve its signal quality and range.
 They were granted a permit to make the changes in October 2009.
 In late August 2010, the upgrades were completed, greatly improving the station's signal.